The Paranasal Sinuses

 The Nasal Cavity

 The pink membranes lining the sinuses are called mucosa.
-Mucosa make mucus which is then moved out of the sinus cavities and into the nasal cavity.
+Mucosa make mucus which is then moved out of the sinus cavities and into the nasal cavities.
 Along the sides of the nasal cavity there are shelves of bone called turbinates.
 The turbinates, which are also covered by mucosa, help humidify the air that you breath.
 There are generally three turbinates (inferior, middle, and superior) on each side.
 Most of the sinuses drain into a common outflow pathway, just beyond the middle turbinate.
 This region is called the osteomeatal complex (See Figure 2).
 When you breath in, air flows between the turbinates and the nasal septum.
 Made of cartilage and bone, the nasal septum separates the two sides of the nose.
 Both air and mucus are eventually moved to the nasopharynx (See Figure 3).
 This is where the back of the nose meets the top of the throat.
 Air is then breathed into the windpipe and lungs, while the mucus is swallowed (See Nasal Physiology).

 Additional Related Structures